zfrohardt/phase-3-reverse-each-word/README.md

-# Reverse Each Word
+# Reverse Each Word Lab

-## Objectives
+## Learning Goals

-1. Understand the return value of the each method
+- Understand the return value of the each method
-2. Use the .collect method
+- Use the .collect method
-3. Understand the return value of the .collect method
+- Understand the return value of the .collect method
-4. Use the return of collect for further operation
+- Use the return of collect for further operation

 ## Instructions